 Food, spirits and baking habits

+Watch the overeating - more than half (55%) of Americans suffered from indigestion or an upset stomach in the last year.
+No room at the relatives?
+9% of Americans stayed at a hotel during Christmas break in the last year.
 Make your home smell like the holidays-in the US 52% of candle buyers prefer spice or scents like vanilla or cinnamon.

 Source: Mintel Oxygen Reports